Dealership IT & Security

 Trigger: CRM or network issues impair customer-facing sales workflows.

-First Response: Activate high-priority triage path, isolate failure source, and provide operating guidance to affected teams.
+First response: Activate high-priority triage path, isolate failure source, and provide operating guidance to affected teams.

 Stabilization: Restore service continuity, reconcile delayed activities, and apply control improvements to reduce recurrence.